 Whether you make Sweet Zucchini Muffins like here with Chocolate or Savory Zucchini Muffins like my Goats Cheese Zucchini Muffins, they always turn out like great little treat that are easy to pack in a lunchbox or enjoy on the go!

-To make these Sweet Zucchini Muffins, you will need:
+To make these Sweet Zucchini Muffins, you will need (scroll down to recipe card for all quantities):

-- Full Cream Milk (or a Plant-Based Milk if you want to make this recipe Dairy-Free)
+- Milk: Full Cream preferred, but you can also use a Plant-Based Milk to make this recipe Dairy-Free.

-Here are the steps to make these super easy chocolate muffins:
+Here are the steps to make these super zucchini chocolate muffins:

 - Grate and Drain the Zucchini and set aside